Network-as-a-Service is the easiest way to connect SaaS to customer data sources

 While some SaaS services enjoy the luxury of producing and controlling the data they rely on, applications in industries with decades of legacy infrastructure investment do not.
 As they move from on-premise license-based software to cloud-delivered SaaS, software companies serving banking, healthcare, manufacturing, and retail will remain dependent upon data that they do not own and cannot centralize in the cloud.

-In these cases, networking solutions are needed to provide a persistent, real-time connection between your multi-tenant public cloud application and a wide variety of customer data environments including data centers, public clouds, branch offices, and retail locations.
+To provide a persistent, real-time connection between your multi-tenant public cloud application and a wide variety of customer data environments, including data centers, public clouds, branch offices, and retail locations, you require networking solutions.

 Solutions like VPN and MPLS may seem like the obvious answers at first.
 But initial challenges with speed of deployment soon turn into configuration, management, and support struggles.
 And after 10-20 installs product teams throw their hands in the air with the frustration of scaling their customized configurations and dealing with all of the customer-related challenges.

-The problem is that when a SaaS application is dependent on a 3rd party-controlled environment the networking solution typically requires changes to a customer’s firewall configs, runs into overlapping private subnet issues, and requires onsite network engineers to deploy and support.
+The issue arises when a SaaS application depends on a 3rd party-controlled environment for its networking solution, as this often necessitates changes to a customer’s firewall configurations, runs into overlapping private subnet issues, and requires onsite network engineers for deployment and support.
 When updates or troubleshooting needs arise, application providers and their customers both lack the time, resources, or desire needed to maintain these networks.

 Everyone (the SaaS provider AND customer) just want the network to work with as little effort as possible.